huggingface/transformers/docs/source/model_doc/speech_to_text.rst

 Inference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`Speech2Text` is a speech model that accepts a float tensor of log-mel filter-bank features extracted from the speech
+Speech2Text is a speech model that accepts a float tensor of log-mel filter-bank features extracted from the speech
 signal.
-It's a transformer based seq2seq model, so the transcripts/translations are generated autoregressively.
+It's a transformer-based seq2seq model, so the transcripts/translations are generated autoregressively.
 The
-`generate` method can be used for inference.
+:obj:`generate()` method can be used for inference.

-The :class:`transformers.Speech2TextFeatureExtractor` class is responsible for extracting the log-mel filter-bank
+The :class:`~transformers.Speech2TextFeatureExtractor` class is responsible for extracting the log-mel filter-bank
 features.
-The :class:`transformers.Speech2Textprocessor` wraps the processor and tokenizer objects and is used to
+The :class:`~transformers.Speech2TextProcessor` wraps :class:`~transformers.Speech2TextFeatureExtractor` and :class:`~transformers.Speech2TextTokenizer` into a single instance to both extract the input features and decode the predicted token ids
 extract the features and decode the text.
-The feature extractor depends on `torchaudio` so make sure to install it
+The feature extractor depends on :obj:`torchaudio` so make sure to install it
-before importing the extractor or processor.
+before importing it.

 - ASR and Speech Translation